 The employee is in the 50/50 section and goes on to no pay during ordinary maternity leave, ordinary adoption leave or paternity leave.
 The employee must be moved back into the main section from the beginning of the next pay period if they are still on nil pay at that time.

 If the employee is in the 50/50 section, they must be moved back to the main section from the beginning of the pay period following the employer’s ‘automatic re-enrolment date’.
 This would happen irrespective of what category of worker they are for the purposes of the Pensions Act 2008.
-Note that The initial ‘staging date’ for those employers who meet their ‘staging date’ after 31 March 2014 has no implication for existing 50/50 elections.
+The initial ‘staging date’ for those employers who meet their ‘staging date’ after 31 March 2014 has no implication for existing 50/50 elections.
 The person will have the right to make a further 50/50 election.
 If they do so before the payroll is closed, they would have continuous 50/50 membership.

 Both the main section and the 50/50 section of the L G P S are ‘qualifying schemes’ for automatic enrolment purposes.